 As with the other forms of certification of the DGNB, the DGNB System for Deconstruction is assessed according to the degree of fulfilment.
 The total performance index is calculated from the assessments of the individual criteria.
 The highest DGNB award is the platinum certificate.

-From a total performance index of 50%, the project is awarded the DGNB Certificate Deconstruction, Buildings Silver.
-From a degree of fulfilment of 65%, the project is awarded the DGNB Certificate Deconstruction Gold.
-For a DGNB Certificate Platinum, the project must achieve a total performance index of 80%.
+From a total performance index of 50 percent, the project is awarded the DGNB Certificate for Deconstruction in Silver.
+From a degree of fulfilment of 65 percent, the project is awarded the DGNB Certificate for Deconstruction in Gold.
+For a DGNB Certificate for Deconstruction in Platinum, the project must achieve a total performance index of 80 percent.
 In the pilot phase, no minimum degree of fulfilment is required for each topic.

 Circularity Index